mrcepid-rap/general_utilities/README.md

 ## Changelog

+* v1.5.1
+  * Added a helper function to `association_resources` that will replace a multi-suffix file.

 * v1.5.0
   * Changes to support newer versions of plink2 that require sex to be in the sample file:
     * Added a new method `fix_plink_bgen_sample_sex` to `association_resources` that makes a plink2 compatible sample file